hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_d7bfbe27-6764-4914-9322-478cfc014c96-0_2.content.md

 ## Wallpaper Background

-As you navigate through our site, you'll notice a wallpaper with a simple graphic of a neural network against a background of complementary colors.
+As you navigate through our site, you'll notice a wallpaper with a simple graphic of a neural network against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.
 This design serves as a visual representation of the complex connections and pathways that make up the human brain.

 ## Resources for Research